-~ Cultural Heritage & Immigration Museum in the National Bread Museum ~
+~ Cultural Heritage & Immigration Museum in the National Bread Museum of Grain-Baking-Bread Culture ~

 ETHNIC BAKERIES

 So one of the purposes of this Cultural Heritage & Immigration Museum is to help Americans with a multi-generational background in this country, to know something about the baking culture of their international neighbors.
-The reverse side of the coin is for the "old timers" to help the newcomers of the past half century to assimilate into our traditional way of life.
+The reverse side of the coin is for the "old timers" to help the newcomers of the past half century to assimilate into our traditional way of life -- this actually applies not only to immigrants & others with a legal status to be here, but young Americans by generations of U.S.A.-birth lineage as well.

 Food helps form a community, & to smell fresh baked goods is definitely a drawing card.
-So this page will provide a multi-national picture of diverse bakery foods around this home town of Omaha, & then fill in from beyond!
+So this page will provide a multi-national picture of diverse bakery foods around this home town of Omaha, Nebraska!

 The Bagel Bin